sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 When you reset your configuration, the content of this file will be applied.

 Configuration are split in multiple configuration's constants to ease it's customization.
-Updating this file, allow you to specify your own configuration when the application is first launched but also when you reset the whole configuration.
+Updating this file, allows you to specify your own configuration when the application is first launched but also when you reset the whole configuration.

 ## The ngx-ui-builder directives